foldda/snappable/README.md

 ### Component Developper Kit

-## Commercial And Inductrial Usage
+## Commercial And Industrial Usage

 ## Our Vision
 One objective of this project is to overcome one of the major challenge of implementing ture cross-vendor software component collabration and sharing.
 We have demonstrated that using the novel RDA encoding and the Charian serialization API, a small code-base API can achieve rather effective and practical component-based computing.